Jump to navigation

 Learn more about the eHealth Commission

-The purpose of this stakeholder meeting is to engage providers, members, and other stakeholders as the Department works to implement EVV for community based services offered through both the State Plan and Waivers.
+The purpose of this stakeholder meeting is to engage providers, members, and other stakeholders as the Department works to implement EVV for home and community based services offered through both the State Plan and Waivers.

 Learn more about the Electronic Visit Verification Stakeholder Workgroup